 The PLUS program is valuable for families facing unexpected expenses and need a loan to get through a semester or two.
 It should not be the basis for paying for 4 years of college.
 If you can’t afford a college without a PLUS loan, you can’t afford the college.

-5. Tell your teen, “If you get in, we’ll find a way to pay for it”
+5. Life isn’t Fair Mistake: Tell your teen, “If you get in, we’ll find a way to pay for it”

-6. Pay out-of-state tuition for a public university
+6. Financial Mistake: Pay out-of-state tuition for a public university

 Out-of-state tuition is the biggest rip-off for undergraduate students who have an in-state public alternative.
 Public universities have been increasing out-of-state tuition to make up for cutbacks in government funding.
 In other words, they’re using out-of-state students to help subsidized in-state tuition.
 Out-of-state students are paying the cost of attending a private school but getting the resources of a public university.
 And since these schools don’t tend to provide any financial aid to out-of-state students, students end up taking out loans to pay for the experience.

-7. Expect to pay for college with scholarships
+7. Wishful Thinking Mistake: Expect to pay for college with scholarships

-Just because a student has great grades doesn’t mean that they’ll be able to apply for and win enough scholarships to pay for college.
-Most outside scholarships are in $500-$1,000 range.
-How many scholarships will the student have to apply for to win enough to significantly cut the cost of college?
+Just because students have great grades doesn’t mean that they’ll be able to apply for and win enough scholarships to pay for college.
+Most outside scholarships are in the $500-$1,000 range.
+How many scholarships will students have to apply to so they can win enough to significantly cut the cost of college?
 And since they’re only for a year, they’ll have to do it each year.
 When the scholarships don’t materialize, it’s easy to turn to student loans to make up the difference.

-8. Insist your teen stays close to home
+8. Overprotecting Mistake: Insist your teen stays close to home

-9. Plan to claim student is independent to qualify for more financial aid
+9. It’s Not That Easy Mistake: Plan to claim student as independent to qualify for more financial aid

 If you don’t believe parents should have to pay for their kid’s college education, that is certainly your right.
 However, the government and colleges believe otherwise.
 This means that you can’t simply declare your child independent by not claiming them on your taxes.
 Chances are that your child will not meet the requirements to be considered independent.
 And if you aren’t willing to provide your income tax information for the financial aid application, basically all your child will qualify for will be loans.
 If you don’t expect to contribute to paying for college, you need to have the money talk as soon as possible.

-10. Believe a higher ranked college will pay off after graduation
+10. Marketing Mistake: Believe a higher ranked college will pay off after graduation